-Brief: This beginner’s guide tells you what is checksum?
-What are md5, sha256 or sha-1 checksum?
-Why is checksum used?
-And how to use checksum in Linux?
+Brief: This beginner’s guide tells you what is checksum, what are md5, sha256 or sha-1 checksum, why is checksum used and how to verify checksum in Linux.

 Checksum is like a digital fingerprint of a file.
 In technical terms,